-Learn the violin or viola from home with affordable video chat group violin classes, and online private violin lessons.
-Attend an In-Person group violin class held in Windham, and Portland, Maine ME.
+Learn the violin or viola from home with affordable video chat private violin lessons.
+Private violin lessons are also held in-person in Windham, and Portland, Maine ME.

 I have built a school that offers music education for not only children, but also for adults.
 This school has various programs for all stages in one's musical development, and it is such a school that says: "It is never too late to start.
 It is never too late to experience, and express through music."